Ministry of Health (Syria)

-The Ministry of Health is a department of the Government of Syria.
+The Ministry of Health (وزارة الصحة) is a department of the Government of Syria.

 Responsibility

 The Ministry is responsible for Health in Syria.
 The general objective of the Ministry, which was established in 1966, is to enhance the general health of the population by improving health indicators and achieving fairness in the distribution of health services assessed in coordination with other sectors and agencies.

 The Ministry is also concerned with establishing and organizing health institutions, raising the level of health awareness for citizens, and ensuring safe and effective medicine.

 The ministry has been responsible for preventing the COVID-19 pandemic in Syria.

 Organization

 The organizational structure of the Ministry consists of: